Berton-C/Miter/README.md

 - Mattermost extension requires editing the Miter cognitive core rather than using the surface contract;
 - the final proof cannot survive process restart;
 - a severed arm behaves identically on every discriminating case.

----

-## 12. Starting with ChatGPT Work

-Create the empty repository, copy this packet into its root, stage the source materials listed in `SOURCE_MATERIALS_CHECKLIST.md`, commit that clean baseline, open the folder as a local ChatGPT Work project, and use `GPT_WORK_KICKOFF_PROMPT.md` verbatim for Task 00.

-Task 00 is an environment and source audit.
-It must not begin implementation.
-Its job is to produce a verified baseline: host details, exact PeTTa and SWI-Prolog versions, LM Studio model identifiers, Chroma status and safe-copy path, existing VAD asset location, source hashes, and the first evidence manifest.

-Only after Task 00 passes should Work begin Gate 1.